Apple Pie Bars

 Why You’ll Love These Apple Pie Bars

-• Crowd-pleaser at potlucks, bake sales, or school lunchboxes.
+• A fan favorite for events like potlucks, bake sales, or tucking into lunchboxes.

-• Works with any crisp apple variety; Honeycrisp, Granny Smith, or Gala.
+• Works with any crisp apple you fancy; think Honeycrisp, Granny Smith, or Gala.

-• No fancy gadgets—just bowls, a pan, and your favorite pastry cutter.
+• No need for any fancy gadgets—just a few bowls, a pan, and maybe your trusty pastry cutter.

 Ingredients for Apple Pie Bars